 We Support the Bond Between Mother and Baby

-Riverside Methodist Hospital understands that moms and babies bond instantly.
+Riverside Methodist understands that moms and babies bond instantly.
 We offer the following options to help you build that bond.

 - Transition Care - Your baby is assessed and bathed in your presence.

 - Rooming In - Care for you and your baby is provided in your post-delivery room.